PlatformEngineeringNZ/PlatformEngineeringNZ.github.io/collections/_casestudies/mordern-platforms-fiancial-provider.md

 ---
 layout: post
-title: "Digital Transformation (Financial Services)"
+title: "Modern Platforms (Financial Services)"
 ---

 Our client had moved to Azure from on-prem.
 This was mostly a lift and shift.
 This meant that the organisation was able to quickly move to cloud but that resulted in a lot of inefficiencies.